westlicht/performer/_pages/manual/index.md

 The _Length_ layer controls the duration of the gate signal and allows to tie notes together if set to the maximum.
 Again, to introduce some random variation, the _Length Variation Range_ and _Length Variation Probability_ layers control a maximum random deviation of the gate length and the probability of actually randomizing the gate length.

 The _Retrigger_ layer allows each gate signal to be retriggered multiple times within the duration of the step, allowing for faster gates and ratcheting effects.
+Retriggered notes are only output within the current _Length_ of the step.
+This allows to output a burst of notes only at the beginning of the step.
 Retriggering can also be randomized using the _Retrigger Probability_ layer.

 The generated CV signal is controlled by the _Note_ layer, which basically defines the voltage to be output for each step.
 Each note is stored as an index to an entry in a [Scale](#concepts-scale), allowing the generated CV signals to be used both for controlling note pitch as well as other arbitrary modulation signals.
 Using the _Note Variation Range_ and _Note Variation Probability_ layers some random variation can be applied to the CV signal.
 The _Slide_ layer controls if the generate CV signal is changed immediately on the start of a gate or smoothly slides to the new voltage.